TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lab.md

 # Lab 1.02

 ## Part 1
 Using the interpreter, type in the expressions below.
-Copy the output into the output column.
+Copy and paste the output into the output column.
 If the result is unexpected, note that in the third column.

 ###Section 1